 - MA English Literature (Victorian Poetry and The Novel); Rio Piedras: University of Puerto Rico (2004).
 Magna Cum Laude

-- PhD Candidate in Anglophone Caribbean Literature.
-Rio Piedras: University of Puerto Rico
+- PhD The Languages, Literatures and Cultures of the Anglophone Caribbean .
+Rio Piedras: University of Puerto Rico (2016).
+Paso Sobresaliente.

 Ave Atque Vale: The Influence of Charles Baudelaire on the Poetry of A.C.
 Swinburne.
 UP Puerto Rico, 2004.